Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Nylon lace (with specific formulations)
+Nylon lace (using a specific formula)

-2. Acid Dyes
+2. Acid dyes

 -